AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/Resistance.md

 width: 100%
 name: E4Fig_05
 ---
 Example of Hardware Setup, selecting Output Voltage-Current Sensor, and Signal Generator tabs in Capstone set to DC waveform, control output voltage with "DC Voltage", Voltage limit of $6\,\text{V}$, Current limit of $1.50\,\text{A}$, use On/Off buttons to supply power.
+Not Shown) Voltage and Current Monitored output --- purely just for making sure Capstone is providing power and working, not for any measurements (those will be made with the yellow multimeters).
 ```